 How Do Robo Advisors Work?

-A Robo Advisors main function is automating the work of a human financial advisor.
+A Robo Advisors’ main function is automating the work of a human financial advisor.
 This reduces your cost of investing and provides you more accessibility and transparency into the performance of your portfolio.
 They build your portfolio, buy and sell your stocks, and finally perform routine tasks such as tax-loss harvesting.

 We explain how Robo Advisors actually work…

 1. The Program – A Software Application Running On Computers In A Datacenter

 A Robo Advisor is simply a software program running on computers in a data center.
-These applications are accessed usually via a secure website or smartphone app.
+These applications are usually accessed via a secure website or smartphone app.
 The program is designed by software programmers based on the requirements of the fund managers and the way the fund will operate.
 For example, many Robo Advisors simply buy and sell a selection of Exchange Traded Funds on your behalf.

 2. You Register An Account & Transfer Money

-When you register with a Robo Advisor you will need transfer at least the minimum required amount to an account in your name.
+When you register with a Robo Advisor, you will need to transfer at least the minimum required amount to an account in your name.
 You will also need to provide your Tax Identification Number (TIN) and valid proof of identity.
 This will be used to ensure you pay the correct taxes.

 3. You Provide Your Input On Risk & Investment Preferences

-You will then answer a series of questions design to understand your tolerance for risk and your preferences for investments types.
+You will then answer a series of questions design to understand your tolerance for risk and your preferences for investment types.
 The types of questions you are asked are: